 That was why Thomas had hired a surgeon – to work where a doctor couldn’t.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, OnLinedPaperWrite a Review